dhanushkundur/drone-autonomy/README.md

 python3 main.py
 ```

-For the tracking demo, drop a `test_video.mp4` containing a red target into the project root and run `python3 atlas_track.py` against a running SITL instance.
+For the tracking demo, drop a `test_video.mp4` containing a red target into the

----
+project root and run `python3 atlas_track.py` against a running SITL instance.

 ## Known issues

+Tracked in `KNOWN_ISSUES.md`.
+Current items:
+- Red HSV mask in the CV code only covers hue 0–10 and misses the wrap past 179,
+  so pure-red targets near the hue boundary are dropped.
-Documented in `KNOWN_ISSUES.md`.
-Short version: red HSV mask only covers hue 0 to 10 (misses wrap past 179), and the yaw loop in `atlas_track.py` has no deadzone, causing oscillation near center.
-Both fixed before hardware integration.
+- The yaw loop in `atlas_track.py` has no deadzone, causing oscillation near center.

----
+- `drone.py` contains duplicate module-level functions alongside the `Drone` class
+  (cleanup pending).

+Both CV issues are Phase 3 concerns and will be fixed before hardware vision integration.

 ## Status